Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 parameters can be provided.

 -   The `path` parameter represents the file path used by Taipy to read and write the data.
-    If the pickle file already exists (in the case of a shared input data node for instance), it is necessary to provide the file path as the _path_ parameter.
-If no value is provided, Taipy will use an internal path in the taipy storage folder (more details on the taipy storage folder configuration available on the [Global configuration](user_core_configuration.md#global-configuration) documentation).
+    If the pickle file already exists (in the case of a shared input data node, for instance), it is necessary to provide the file path as the _path_ parameter.
+If no value is provided, Taipy will use an internal path in the Taipy storage folder (more details on the Taipy storage folder configuration available on the [Global configuration](user_core_configuration.md#global-configuration) documentation).

--   If the `default_data` is given as parameter, the data node is automatically written with the corresponding value.
-Any serializable python object can be used.
+-   If the `default_data` is provided, the data node is automatically written with the corresponding value.
+Any serializable Python object can be used.

 !!! example